Enhance Efficiency with Smoke Software Testing

 Depending on the needs of the software, we can perform smoke or sanity testing in a comparable software build.
 In this instance, the smoke tests will come first, followed by the sanity tests.

 By now, you must've predicted what our main discussion is all about.
 Yes, you've got it right!
-It's smoke testing vs sanity testing, where we'll be talking about everything related to these two sets of software testing, i.e., smoke software testing and sanity testing.
+It's smoke testing vs sanity testing, where we'll discuss everything related to these two sets of software testing, i.e., smoke software testing and sanity testing.

 Our discussion will include the following: